GoogleCloudPlatform/cluster-toolkit/examples/README.md

    63 characters long, and can only contain lowercase letters, numeric characters, underscores and dashes.

 * **toolkit_modules_url** and **toolkit_modules_version** (optional): The blueprint schema provides the optional fields `toolkit_modules_url` and `toolkit_modules_version` to version a blueprint.
-When these fields are provided, any module in the blueprint with a reference to an embedded module in its source field will be updated to reference the specified GitHub source and toolkit version in the expanded blueprint. `toolkit_modules_url` specifies the base URL of the GitHub repository containing the modules and `toolkit_modules_version` specifies the version of the modules to use. `toolkit_modules_url` and `toolkit_modules_version` should be provided together when in use.
+When these fields are provided, any module in the blueprint with a reference to an embedded module in its source field will be updated to reference the specified GitHub source and toolkit version in the deployment folder. `toolkit_modules_url` specifies the base URL of the GitHub repository containing the modules and `toolkit_modules_version` specifies the version of the modules to use. `toolkit_modules_url` and `toolkit_modules_version` should be provided together when in use.

 ### Deployment Variables